Children and Pre-teens in St. George Utah

 Pre-teens are in one of the strangest, most underestimated stretches of childhood.
 They are not little kids anymore, but they are not teenagers yet either, and their bodies, brains, and social worlds are all changing faster than they can keep up with.
 The mood swings, the sudden need for privacy, the friend group reshuffles, the new self-consciousness about how they look or sound — none of it means something is wrong.
 It usually means they are right on schedule, and they need you to stay close in a different way than you used to.
 This is the age where anxiety often shows up for the first time, where self-esteem can take a real hit, where focus and motivation can wobble in ways that look like laziness but rarely are, and where the way you handled big feelings when they were seven no longer fits who they are at twelve.

 We work with pre-teens on anxiety, low mood, friendship struggles, body and identity questions, school stress, and the quiet shame that often builds at this age without anyone noticing.
 We also work with parents on shifting your approach to match the kid in front of you now, holding connection while giving them more room, and knowing when something has moved past a normal pre-teen rough patch into something that deserves real support.
 If something feels off, trust that.
 Reach out and we will help you figure out what your pre-teen actually needs from you in this season.
-If you have an older teen visit out Teens in St George Utah page.
+If you have an older teen visit our Teens in St George Utah page.

 When the family is changing, or your child feels lost in it.